acquia/lightning/UPDATE.md

 2.2.2, in that order.

 ### 3.1.3 to 3.1.4
-* Lightning Scheduler has been completely rewrittne, and now stores scheduled moderation state transitions in a pair of new base fields.
+* Lightning Scheduler has been completely rewritten, and now stores scheduled moderation state transitions in a pair of new base fields.
 You will need to migrate any existing scheduled transitions from the old base fields to the new ones.
 After completing database updates, Lightning Scheduler will link